KianGentry/EYN-DOS/README.md

 ---

 EYN-DOS requires Python 3.x to function.
 Required modules will be listed below.
-EYN-DOS natively supports Windows Host Operating Systems and Linux Host Operating Systems.
+EYN-DOS natively supports Windows Host Operating Systems and Linux Host Operating Systems (E-Mail the EYN-DOS team to recieve the Linux builds).

 ---